graycoreio/daffodil/libs/design/button/README.md

 Buttons make actions apparent to users and can navigate to different pages or perform actions.
 They can display text, icons, or both.

 ## Overview
-Button supports five variants that change its visual style, each applied as an attribute:
+Button supports four variants that change its visual style, each applied as an attribute:

 | Attribute | Description |
 | --------- | ----------- |